 The general guidelines for parties and social events are as follows:

-- Gatherings of 10 or more students in student rooms or apartments are considered parties and must be registered with the coordinator of house events in the Residence Life Office.
+- Gatherings of 10 or more students in student rooms or apartments are considered parties and must be registered with the coordinator of house events in the Department of Residence Life.
 In a residence house, the event must be held in a public space of the house and is not to include the house corridors or student rooms.

 - It is mandatory that area coordinators do a walk-through with each house leader and review the setup of parties in each house with the head resident/house coordinator, house president, house community adviser and house social event coordinators before each party.
 Such review includes assessing arrangements such as the location of the bar and setup of door watch, stair watch, etc. to see if any suggestions can be made to help make the party run smoothly and the house more secure.
 This review will also be offered to all sponsors of apartment events.